Empowerment: In economics

 According to Robert Adams, there is a long tradition in the UK and the USA respectively to advance forms of self-help that have developed and contributed to more recent concepts of empowerment.
 For example, the free enterprise economic theories of Milton Friedman embraced self-help as a respectable contributor to the economy.
 Both the Republicans in the US and the Conservative government of Margaret Thatcher built on these theories.
 'At the same time, the mutual aid aspects of the concept of self-help retained some currency with socialists and democrats.'

 In economic development, the empowerment approach focuses on mobilizing the self-help efforts of the poor, rather than providing them with social welfare.
 Economic empowerment is also the empowering of previously disadvantaged sections of the population, for example, in many previously colonized African countries.

+Consumer empowerment

+A consumer empowerment strategy was put in place in the United Kingdom by the 2010-2015 coalition government.
+The strategy, produced by the Department for Business, Innovation and Skills and the Behavioural Insights Team at the UK Cabinet Office, sought to introduce voluntary measures and "nudges" which could help consumers "find and adopt the best choices for their circumstances and needs".
+Activities promoted by the strategy included the midata programme under the direction of Professor Nigel Shadbolt, annual credit card usage statements, collective purchasing schemes, and presentational work on Energy Performance Certificates, motor vehicle sales literature and food hygiene ratings, so that consumers can make better use of the information they contain.

+Customer empowerment

+Companies that empower their customers have the potential to create superior products at reduced costs and risks, provided that customers are willing and able to contribute valuable input in the new product development process.
+Businesses that involve and empower customers in the process of creating new products can sometimes have a competitive edge over traditional firms that do not give their customers such involvement.
+This advantage is evident in the fact that consumers generally prefer the former.
+When customers have the authority to choose which products are brought to market, they exhibit increased demand for the chosen products, even when they are objectively of the same quality.
+This apparently irrational phenomenon can be explained by the heightened sense of psychological ownership that consumers develop for the selected products.
+Two conditions limit this effect: (1) it diminishes when the joint decision-making outcome does not align with consumers' preferences and (2) when consumers lack confidence in their ability to make informed decisions.

 Increasingly engaged corporate directors

 The World Pensions Council (WPC) has argued that large institutional investors such as pension funds and endowments are exercising a greater influence on the process of adding and replacing corporate directors – as they are themselves steered to do so by their own board members (pension trustees).